efeakaroz13/kentelPlatform/README.md

 # Kentel
 Kentel was a ML based AI trading tool.
-I started its development around July 2023 and created a fully functional product in Q2 2024.
+I started its development around Q2 2023 and created a fully functional product in Q1 2024.
 However, I needed to shut down the project due to a lack of funds.

 ## Structre
 ### Scanner